canonical/checkbox/checkbox-ng/docs/author/provider-template.rst

     _summary: Example job producing structured resource data
     _description:
        This job illustrates that not all jobs are designed to be a "test".
-PlainBox has a system of the so-called resources.
+Plainbox has a system of the so-called resources.
        .
        Technically a resource is a list of records with named fields.
        Any program that prints RFC822-like output can be considered a